conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/compilation-concepts.md

 object file separately to enable running multiple compiler processes simultaneously to benefit from multiple logical CPUs.

+## Build systems

+While for trivial projects, compiling software manually may be feasible, more realistically software involves a degree of complexity that justifies using a build system.
+A build system provides a layer of automation that takes care of compiling, testing and installing the software, at the same time providing a degree of configurability for end users and providing support for multiple platforms and toolchains.

+The build system pipeline typically involves four stages:

+1. Configuration -- which covers accepting user input as to how the package should be built, discovering the necessary tooling and dependencies, and preparing the actual build.
+2. Compilation -- which covers compiling all source files into binaries, as well as any other necessary processing.
+Many software packages can be run from the build directory after this stage.
+3. Testing -- which covers running the package's test suite to verify that is working correctly.
+In some build system, tests are compiled in this stage; in others, they need to be enabled at configuration stage and built at compilation stage.
+4. Installation -- which covers installing compiled files and package's data files to the actual system, or a staging directory.

+Projects usually adapt one of the existing build systems, such as GNU autotools, CMake or Meson.
+These build systems in turn generate Makefiles, Ninja build scripts or project files for IDEs to use and perform the actual build.

 ## Libraries

 Modern programs almost always link to libraries, that is collections of shared code.
 This includes